 The results of baptism in a non-denominational church are the same as those in a denominational church.

-Testimony: In the tradition of “believer’s baptism” a public profession of faith is an important aspect to getting baptized.
-Others seeing the baptism itself and learning about why the person is getting baptized is, in part, intended to be a witness to their family, friends, neighbors, co-workers, and anyone else in a position to hear their testimony.
+Testimony: In the tradition of “believer’s baptism,” a public profession of faith is important.
+Baptism, in part, is intended to be a witness to family, friends, neighbors, co-workers, and anyone else in a position to hear their testimony.

 - 1 Cor.
 12:13, “For in one Spirit we were all baptized into one body—Jews or Greeks, slaves or free—and all were made to drink of one Spirit.”